ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

 ## Update your system

-Now you can go back to the `Updates` screen and see what's pending.
+Now you can browse to the `Updates` screen and see what's pending:

-1. Browse to the `Updates` tab, and click on the `Refresh` button to be sure that you're getting the most recent list of updates.
+1. Browse to the `Updates` tab, and click on the `Refresh` button to be sure that you're getting the most recent list of updates:

     ![Refresh button on Updates view](images/g003/pve_node_updates_refresh_button.webp "Refresh button on Updates view")

-    You'll see the warning window about not having a valid subscription.
+    Pressing the refresh button will launch again the warning window about not having a valid subscription:

     ![No valid subscription warning](images/g003/pve_node_updates_repositories_section_warning_no_subscription.webp "No valid subscription warning")

-    Close that window and you'll meet a new one in which you'll see the `apt update` task's progress.
+    Close that window and you'll meet a new one in which you'll see the `apt update` task's progress:

     ![Update package task window](images/g033/../g003/pve_node_updates_task_window.webp "Update package task window")

-    When you see the line `TASK OK`, close the window to go back to the updates list.
+    When you see the line `TASK OK`, close the window to go back to the updates list:

     ![List of updates pending](images/g003/pve_node_updates_pending.webp "List of updates pending")

     See above that there are a number of updates, from different origins, to be applied.
 In future attempts, this page will show a different selection of pending packages or none at all.

-2. To apply all the updates, click on the `Upgrade` button.
+2. To apply all the updates, click on the `Upgrade` button:

     ![Upgrade button](images/g003/pve_node_updates_upgrade_button.webp "Upgrade button")

-3. By default, the web console will open a shell console, using your `root` user, in which it'll launch the `apt dist-upgrade` command.
+3. By default, the web console will open a noVNC shell console, using your `root` user, in which it'll launch the `apt dist-upgrade` command:

     ![apt upgrade in noVNC shell](images/g003/pve_node_updates_noVNC_shell.webp "apt upgrade in noVNC shell")

     > [!IMPORTANT]
-    > **Pay attention to when the apt command requests your confirmation to proceed!**\
+    > **Pay attention to when the `apt` command requests your confirmation to proceed!**\
-    > Also, be aware that some packages may also require your input for some reason or other.
+    > Also, be aware that some packages may require your input for some reason or other.

-4. When the apt command finishes, it'll return the control to the prompt within the shell console.
+4. When the apt command finishes, it'll return the control to the prompt within the shell console:

     ![apt upgrade finished](images/g003/pve_node_updates_noVNC_shell_apt_ended.webp "apt upgrade finished")

-    Type `exit` to logout from the shell console and close its window, or just close the window directly.
+    Type `exit` to logout from the shell console and close its window, or just close the window directly:

     ![noVNC shell disconnecting](images/g003/pve_node_updates_noVNC_shell_logout.webp "noVNC shell disconnecting")

-5. Back in the `Updates` screen of your `pve` node, you'll see that the updates list hasn't been refreshed.
-So, press again on the `Refresh` button to update the list.
+5. Back in the `Updates` view of your `pve` node, you'll see that the updates list hasn't been refreshed.
+So, press again on the `Refresh` button to update the list:

     ![Refresh button on Updates view](images/g003/pve_node_updates_refresh_button_after_update.webp "Refresh button on Updates view")

-6. The `Updates` screen may or may not show more updates to apply after refreshing.
-So, keep on applying the upgrades until none appear listed in this screen.
+6. The `Updates` view may or may not show more updates to apply after refreshing.
+So, keep on applying the upgrades until none appears listed in this page:

     ![Updates list empty](images/g003/pve_node_updates_empty_list.webp "Updates list empty")

 7. If you've applied many updates, or if some of them were kernel-related, it's better if you reboot the system.
-Just press on the `Reboot` button while having your `pve` node selected.
+Just press on the `Reboot` button while having your `pve` node selected:

     ![Reboot button in web console](images/g003/pve_node_reboot_button.webp "Reboot button in web console")

-    The Proxmox VE web console will ask you to confirm the action, so click on `Yes` to proceed.
+    The Proxmox VE web console will ask you to confirm the action.
+Click on `Yes` to proceed:

     ![PVE node reboot confirmation](images/g003/pve_node_reboot_confirmation.webp "PVE node reboot confirmation")

-8. After the reboot, just log back in the web console and check that Proxmox VE is running fine.
+8. After the reboot, just log back in the web console as `root` and check that Proxmox VE still runs fine.

 ### Consideration about upgrades

-As you've seen before, you can end having to apply several updates at once in your system.
+As you have seen before, you can end having to apply several updates at once in your system.
 In theory, a good administrator has to be diligent and verify that each update is safe to apply.
 In reality, trying to do that is not possible.
 Still, you should at least be aware of the updates that directly affect the Proxmox VE platform, the ones that can update to a more recent minor or major version.
-Those are the ones that could break things in your setup, specially the major ones (for instance, when going from a version 7.y.z to a 8.y.z one).
+Those are the ones that could break things in your setup, specially the major ones (for instance, when going from a version 8.y.z to a 9.y.z one).

-So, my advice here is, since you only have one standalone node so, before you apply such updates, you should make a clone of your only node's Proxmox VE root filesystem (or the entire drive) with a tool like **Clonezilla**.
+My advice here is, since you only have one standalone node so, before you apply such updates, you should make a clone of your only node's Proxmox VE root filesystem (or the entire drive) with a tool like **Clonezilla**.
 This way, if something goes south in the upgrade, you can always go back to the previous stable state.

 > [!NOTE]
-> Check out the [**G905** appendix guide](G905%20-%20Appendix%2005%20~%20Cloning%20storage%20drives%20with%20Clonezilla.md) to see how to use Clonezilla to backup your host's storage drives.
+> Check out the [**G905** appendix chapter](G905%20-%20Appendix%2005%20~%20Cloning%20storage%20drives%20with%20Clonezilla.md) to see how to use Clonezilla to backup your host's storage drives.

 ### You can use `apt` directly

-Instead of using the `Updates` screen in the web console, you could just use the `apt` command directly through an SSH shell or by opening a shell directly from the web console, as in any other Debian-based Linux system.
+Instead of using the `Updates` screen in the web console, you can use the `apt` command directly through an SSH shell or by opening a shell directly from the web console.

-Personally, I prefer to connect through a SSH client to the server, as it's explained in the [**G901** appendix guide about PuTTY](G901%20-%20Appendix%2001%20~%20Connecting%20through%20SSH%20with%20PuTTY.md).
-If you prefer to open the shell from the Proxmox VE web console, just know that it has three different options.
+Personally, I prefer to connect through a SSH client to the server, as it's explained in the [**G901** appendix chapter about PuTTY](G901%20-%20Appendix%2001%20~%20Connecting%20through%20SSH%20with%20PuTTY.md).
+If you prefer to open the shell from the Proxmox VE web console, know that it offers three different options:

 ![Web console shell options](images/g003/pve_node_shell_options.webp "Web console shell options")